 1. Play Fetch with your puppy

 Using the ball as your reward also means you won’t need to use as many puppy treats during training, which is a big plus for your puppy’s waistline.
-Just be careful not to push your puppy too hard – some dogs love to fetch so much that they’ll run until they’re completely exhausted.
-Too much running can be detrimental to your puppy’s growing bones and joints, so keep the Fetch sessions short until he’s fully grown.
+Just a word of warning though - you want to make sure you're not pushing your little one too hard.
+Too much running is actually bad for your puppy's growing bones and joints, so stick to short sessions of around 5-10 minutes for the first 12 months of your fur baby's life.

 2. Get your friends involved with the recall game

-Keep the game upbeat and energetic.
-Encourage everyone to praise and reward your puppy as soon as he reaches the person that called him.
-If possible, incorporate people of different ages and in different outfits so that your puppy becomes accustomed to new experiences.
-The goal is to teach your puppy that it’s fun and rewarding to come when he’s called, so he’ll return to you reliably when he’s off the leash.
+Alongside dishing out the treat, have each person praise your puppy lavishly - the goal is to teach your puppy that it’s fun and rewarding to come when he’s called, so he’ll return to you reliably when he’s off the leash.

 3. Try some basic nose work